 School Representatives are at the centre of the academic representation system within their respective school.
 They support the Course Reps and assist in progressing feedback from programme to school level.
 School Reps meet with their Faculty Lead and the VP Education, where needed, to progress any feedback from students to the Faculty or University through the appropriate channels.
 School Reps attend Student Staff Liaison Committee (SSLC) and School Teaching Learning Quality Committee (STLQC), they are also members of the UPSU Union Council.
+School Reps are unpaid volunteers and work with UPSU while studying.

 What do they do?